sargismaksimyan/sargismaksimyan/README.md

 ⚐ Based in Planet Earth

-ϟ Currently I'm founding a company focused on development, security, and IoT solutions, actively exploring AI to enhance our services for clients.
+ϟ Founder of a fast-growing tech company focused on development, security, and IoT — now enhancing our offerings with AI-driven solutions.